School of Business

 Josefer Montes, Dean; Johanna Attoh, Conna Bond, Andrew Dressler, Mihail Motzev, Bruce Toews, Steve VanOrden.

 Within the context of Walla Walla University's mission, the School of Business provides a high-quality business education that prepares graduates for successful careers and advanced studies.
 The learning environment fosters teamwork, leadership skills, ethical conduct, character development, and a spirit of service consistent with Christian values.

 Bachelor of Business Administration (BBA), a professional degree designed for students planning to enter the job market or graduate programs.
-Concentrations include accounting, entrepreneurship and small business management, finance, international business, management, and marketing.
+Concentrations include accounting, entrepreneurship and small business management, finance, management, and marketing.
 No minor is required.